zarf-dev/proposals/0048-schema-update-process/README.md

 know that this has succeeded?
 -->

-- Provide clear guidelines for how Zarf package commands should behave when dealing with new schemas
+- Provide clear guidelines for how Zarf package commands should behave when dealing with new or old schema versions
-- Provide a maintainable way to keep the codebase updated when a new schema is introduced.
+- Provide a maintainable approach for updating the codebase when a new schema is introduced.
 - Introduce a command for users to upgrade their schema version.

 ### Non-Goals